ThinkBigAnalytics/scalding-workshop/Workshop.md

 Note that the implementations use `groupAll`, then count the elements in the single group, via the `GroupBuilder` object.
 (The `count` method requires that we specify a field.
 We arbitrarily picked `tweet_id`.)

-By the way, this is *exactly* how Pig implements `COUNT(*)`.
+By the way, this approach is *exactly* how Pig implements `COUNT(*)`.
 For example:

 	grouped = group tweets all;
 	count = foreach grouped generate COUNT(tweets);

-Here, `tweets` would be the equivalent of a Pipe, `grouped` is the name of a new Pipe created by the grouping.
-It effectively has one record with all tweet records in the grouping, `foreach ... generate` iterates through this single record and projects the `COUNT` the group contents (named `tweets` after the original relation).
+Here, `tweets` would be the equivalent of a Pipe and `grouped` is the name of a new Pipe created by grouping all records together into one new record.
+The `foreach ... generate` statement iterates through this single record and projects the `COUNT` of the group contents (named `tweets` after the original relation).

 Finally, note that we commented out the additional example using the `limit` feature.
 Unfortunately, there is a bug where running in local mode causes a *divide by zero* error.
 As we'll demonstrate later, this bug doesn't appear when running with Hadoop.